A patient safety innovation which prevents wrong route drug administration into the arterial line

 The potential problems associated with conventional arterial lines were the subject of a Rapid Response Report from the NHS National Patient Safety Agency in July 2008.
 Current arterial line systems do not prevent intra-arterial injection of drugs and this has been a reported complication which can result in dramatic consequences such as: skin loss, tissue necrosis, loss of a limb or potentially loss of life.

-The Non-injectable Connector for Arterial Systems (NIC) is a novel device which increases the safety of patients undergoing blood sampling.
+The Needle-Free Arterial Non-injectable Connector (NIC) is a novel device which increases the safety of patients undergoing blood sampling.
 Invented by Dr Joseph Carter and Dr Peter Young, consultants from The Queen Elizabeth Hospital King’s Lynn NHS Foundation Trust (QEH), it is the only arterial connector in clinical use which prevents wrong route drug administration into the arterial line.

 The needle-free non-injectable connector is a device that contains a unique one-way valve mechanism which allows blood sampling but prevents anything else being injected into the arterial line.
 The design prevents blood from leaking out of the system should the three-way tap be left open.
 The NIC may also prevent the possibility of bacterial infection which can occur with arterial line devices and may be passed to the patient.

-Health Enterprise East (HEE) helped by protecting the idea with a patent, funded the proof of concept development and supported clinical evaluation at QEH.
-HEE also identified a suitable commercial partner – AmDel Medical Limited – from whom the NIC can be purchased.
+Health Tech Enterprise East (HTE) helped by protecting the idea with a patent, funded the proof of concept development and supported clinical evaluation at QEH.
+HTE also identified a suitable commercial partner – AmDel Medical Limited – from whom the NIC can be purchased.

 The NIC is part of the National Innovation Accelerator and has been funded through the NHS England Innovation and Technology Tariff since 2017.